lizarias85/Project_3_Team_4/README.md

-# The MonkeyPox Epidemic presented by the:
+# The MPox Epidemic presented by the:
 ![image](https://github.com/user-attachments/assets/ce382959-92b4-4fa9-a641-f2fda0a4916a)

 ## Overview

-The Wine Quality Predictor is a machine learning project aimed at predicting the quality of Vinho Verde wine (both Red and White) from Portugal's northwest region.
-The project encompasses data sourcing, transformation, exploratory data analysis, model training, and visualization.
+World Health Organization (WHO) Director has determined that the upsurge of mpox in the Democratic Republic of the Congo (DRC) and a growing number of countries in Africa constitutes a public health emergency of international concern.
+Our Team embarked upon the goal of using image classication to identify early on the MPox virus.

 ## Table of Contents